Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 Immune system disorders:

-*Tetracosactide can provoke hypersensitivity reactions which tend to be more severe (anaphylactic shock) in patients susceptible to allergies (especially asthma).
-Hypersensitivity reactions may include skin reactions at the injection site, dizziness, nausea, vomiting, urticaria, pruritus, flushing, malaise, dyspnoea, angioneurotic oedema and Quincke's oedema (see Section 4.4 Special warnings and precautions for use).
+*Tetracosactide can provoke hypersensitivity reactions, which tend to be more severe (anaphylactic shock) in patients susceptible to, allergies (especially asthma).
+Hypersensitivity reactions may include skin reactions at the injection site, dizziness, nausea, vomiting, urticaria, pruritus, flushing, malaise, dyspnoea, angioneurotic oedema and Quincke's oedema.

-The undesirable effects related to glucocorticoid and mineralocorticoid effects are unlikely to be observed with short-term use of Synacthen Depot as a diagnostic tool, but may be reported when Synacthen Depot is used for therapeutic indications.
+The undesirable effects related to glucocorticoid and mineralocorticoid effects are unlikely to be observed with short-term use of Synacthen as a diagnostic tool, but may be reported when Synacthen is used in therapeutic indications.
+Should information be required on the side effects reported with therapeutic use of tetracosactide acetate, see Synacthen Depot Ampoules 1 mg/ml Summary of Product Characteristics.

 Table 2 Undesirable effects (frequency not known) related to glucocorticoid and mineralocorticoid effects